timescale/docs/use-timescale/migration/migrate-hypershift.md

 <CloudTrial />

-It is recommended that you create an index on the `time` column of tables in your source database before you begin the migration.
+Before you begin the migration, it is recommended that you create an index on the `time` column of tables in your source database that are going to be converted to hypertables.
 Hypershift works without an index, but the migration runs much slower.
 The simplest way to achieve this is to create a `btree` index on the `time` column.
 However, creating an index can take some time, as the entire table needs to be read from disk.
 You can create the